 In either case, the Liquor Board must receive a completed application at least 10 days prior to the event.

 Where can the alcohol come from?

 An organization selling alcohol under an on-sale special event license or a special event contractor that has been retained for an approved special event may order alcohol from the holder of an off-sale liquor license or a licensed wholesaler.
-However, charitable organizations, which receive special event licenses for charitable fundraising activities, may receive alcohol from a wholesaler, farm winery, microbrewery, or producer as a donation.
+However, under Arizona’s new liquor laws for charities, charitable organizations with special event licenses for charitable fundraising activities may receive alcohol from a wholesaler, farm winery, microbrewery, or producer as a donation.